Would you agree that bad audio can ruin a good video, presentation, or recording? Most certainly.

 Uses: Screencast recording, podcasts, lecture recording.

-Of the five mics tested and compared, the Samson Go Mic and Samson Meteor are the runaway heroes for consumers seeking multipurpose microphones, at a fair price with excellent results.
+Of the five USB microphones tested and compared, the Samson Go Mic and Samson Meteor are the runaway heroes for consumers seeking multipurpose microphones, at a fair price with excellent results.
 The Go Mic offers a bit more flexibility in its capacity to travel, as well as its polar pattern switching and -10 db pad.
-The Meteor also offers professional quality range and at a fair price.
+The Meteor also offers professional quality frequency response range and at a fair price.
 Both are excellent for hosting web conferences and for various types of content recording.

 I purchased my personal Go Mic for $34 on Amazon.
-Prices can fluctuate often due to holidays, sales, and other market conditions so keep an eye out for good deals.
+Prices can fluctuate often due to holidays, sales, and other market conditions.
+Keep your eye out for good deals.
 The Meteor Mic I own I bought for $25 at a pawn shop, negotiated down from $40.
-Meteor Mics in excellent condition are readily available on Craigslist and eBay for less than retail price.
+Meteor Mics in excellent condition are readily available on Craigslist, LetGO, OfferUp and eBay for less than retail price.

 The Polsen RC77u is a capable microphone for certain uses and appeals to a unique audience of audiophile if you don’t mind spending a few extra dollars.
 In the opinion of this reviewer, the RC77u definitely delivers in the low end warmth, but fails in high end brightness and mid range clarity, performing poorly with sibilance.
 Not a bad microphone, just not retro sounding.

 Unfortunately, the Samson Go Mic Connect creates more questions than it answers for average audio consumers as well as audio professionals.
 This mic exhibits latency issues for Mac, but not for PC.
-It requires a software installation to maximize performance, but one that differs slightly on Mac and PC, creating a mismatch in results across the two systems.
+It requires a software installation to maximize performance, but one that differs slightly on Mac and PC.
+This creates a possibility for mismatch in results across the two operating systems.
 The proprietary software does include a beam-forming technology to reduce feedback and ambient noise.
 What was supposed to be an upgrade to the technology of the Go Mic ended up as a design and delivery disaster.

 - Romano, F. (Dec 16, 2012) The history of frame rates; why speeds vary.
 Vanillavideo.com Retreived June 16, 2017 from https://van illavideo.com/blog/2012/history-frame-rates-why-speeds-vary